Skip to main content.

 At the core of our educational program are didactic conferences.
 On Monday evenings, all residents attend conference at KUMC.
 The didactic program is based on a two-year cycle, ensuring that each resident is exposed to core concepts in OTO-HNS at least twice during training.
 The didactic program is reviewed and updated annually to reflect the most current requirements and recommendations of the ACGME and ABO.
 Additionally, the OTO-HNS department sponsors a year-long Grand Rounds series on the third Monday of each month.
 Presenters include invited faculty from KU and other programs across the nation.

 Didactics are supplemented with instruction focused on surgical skill developments.
-This includes small-group drilling sessions in the temporal bone lab with our Neurotology faculty, and a hands-on injectables and fillers practicum proctored by the Facial Plastics faculty.
+Faculty put on trauma drilling courses, airway courses and facial plastic courses throughout the year to enforce hands-on learning.
 Additionally, residents attend national and regional courses on facial trauma and endoscopic sinus surgery.

-In addition to our Monday night didactics, our residents also participate in monthly Patient Safety and Quality Conference, quarterly journal clubs, and weekly interesting case discussion.
+In addition to our Monday night didactics, our residents also participate in monthly Patient Safety and Quality Conference, quarterly journal clubs, and case conferences.

 Journal club is a roundtable review of specific subjects and involves discussion of pertinent literature.
 Journal clubs are hosted by the faculty three to four times per academic year.